tml/badger/README.md

 Authority    | A storage area where Identity URLs are mapped to DSA public keys.
 Identity URL | A URL resolving to a client's DSA public key.
 Token        | A unique piece of data issued by a server as a client invitation.
-Signature    | A client's DSA signed hash of a token.
+Signature    | A client's DSA signature of a token.
 Badge        | A client-composed identity that servers can independently verify.

 Other references: